mkozul10/inventory_app/README.md

 ![picture](pictures/2.png)

-3. When product is deleted 'unlnk' function from 'fs' is used to remove old file from public directory.
+3. When product is deleted 'unlink' function from 'fs' is used to remove old file from public directory.

 ![picture](pictures/3.png)